×

 3. Enable an Integrated Approach

-In the AXA Future Risks Report 2023, 75% of risk experts surveyed think that risks are increasingly interconnected. a recent Accenture survey, 77% of risk leaders said that complex, interconnected new risks are emerging faster than ever before.
+In the AXA Future Risks Report 2023, 75% of risk experts surveyed think that risks are increasingly interconnected.
 To effectively navigate today’s ever-evolving risk landscape, organizations must understand the interconnected of risks and risk relationships; not look at risks in isolation.
-It is critical to implement an integrated approach to RCSA that helps to map risks, business processes, assets, controls, objectives, etc., so that organizations get a 360-degree view of their risk posture and understand the risk impact.
+It is critical to implement an integrated approach to RCSA that helps to map risks, business processes, assets, controls, objectives, etc. so that organizations get a 360-degree view of their risk posture and understand the risk impact.
 It will help them to efficiently manage the complex risks of today and their domino effect.

 Organizations can use software solutions that simplify the process by allowing them to capture the key processes, risks, and controls and establish links between them on a many-to-many basis that helps eliminate redundancies.
 It also provides a quick snapshot of how a particular risk is mapped various processes, assets, controls, and other organizational functions.